skydoves/sandwich/README.md

   }.toFlow() // returns a coroutines flow .flowOn(Dispatchers.IO)
 ```

-If we want to transform the original data and get a `flow` that contains transformed data using successful data if the response is an `ApiResponse.Success` and the data is not null.
+If you want to transform the original data and take a `flow` that contains transformed data, you can follow as the examples below:

 ```kotlin
 val response = pokedexClient.fetchPokemonList(page = page)
 response.toFlow { pokemons ->